jaylenberrien/marvel-site/README.md

 - React
 - A marvel web API

-Getting the api to work the way that I want them to is the the things that I expect to be the hardest thing
+Getting the api to work the way that I want it to is the the things that I expect to be the hardest thing

-You can access the site here:
+You can access the site here: https://marvell-discover.netlify.app/